 ‘It’s alright,’ said Muna, pulling away from Ariel.
 ‘It must be nice to live in such a bubble of sexual privilege.’

-'Muna, what are you bleating on about?'
+‘Muna, what are you bleating on about?’
 I said.
-'You're the one who can get men, women and nonbinary folks to drop their pants and hop into bed with you.
-Darling, you have a super power.'
+‘You’re the one who can get men, women and nonbinary folks to drop their pants and hop into bed with you.
+Darling, you have a super-power.’

 Muna perked up as she considered this notion.
-'You're right, Migil.
-I'm really blessed.
-Last night, I was being double-penetrated by this cis het man and his wife and right before I nutted, I thought, how lucky am I to have such an insatiable appetite?
-I jizzed like a muthafucker just thinking about it and I still have the carpet burns from the session.'
+‘You’re right, Migil.
+I’m really blessed.
+Last night, I was being double-penetrated by this cis het man and his wife wearing a strap and right before I nutted, I thought, how lucky am I to have such an insatiable appetite?
+I jizzed like a muthafucker just thinking about it and I still have the carpet burns from the session.’

-'Let me see, you sexy minx,' said Ariel, unbuttoning Muna's jeans.
+‘Let me see, you sexy minx,’ said Ariel, unbuttoning Muna’s jeans.
+She giggled.

 Ariel ran to the counter, picked up the post-it and handed it to me before heading back to investigate Muna’s sex bruises.
 I scanned the note briefly before going downstairs to the stock room.

 Reader, come through and peep this semi-cute shit.
 Claude was my first inamorato.
 He was a sculpture of his own design, a statuesque god attuned to his own divine nature.
 I was twenty-one, he was forty and more flavoursome than a fat rascal served with cinnamon tea.
-Whenever he kissed me, he would leave traces of his cologne all over my collar bone, making me sweat until my mind melted.
+Whenever he kissed me, he would leave traces of his cologne on my collar bone, making me sweat until my mind melted.
 Just thinking about him sent me into a sex-funky spiral.
 I wanted to call him, lick his clit, make him scream-and-cream until we were both in a rhapsodic state.
 But something held a brother back.

-I was broken and I didn't know how to restore my self-worth.
-Afraid that my anguish would ossify into a fear of others, I turned instead to the strange voices in my head for comfort, a Greek chorus that synthesised the same bromides on a schizoid loop: You will be fine.
+I was broken and I didn’t know how to restore my self-worth.
+Afraid that my anguish would ossify into a fear of others, I turned instead to the strange voices in my head for comfort, a Greek chorus that declaimed the same bromides on a schizoid loop: You will be fine.
 You will survive this moment.
 You will, you will, you will…

-I didn't know if I could trust these voices or if I could trust my own instincts.
-This revelation made the terra incognita of my perceptions more treacherous.
-I worried that I would revert to my innate wildness: the feral, dangerous self that I had silenced with antipsychotics.
-This shadow self didn't have a sense of self-preservation or a single particle of dignity.
+I didn’t know if I could trust these voices or if I could trust my own instincts.
+This made the terra incognita of my perceptions more treacherous.
+I worried that I would revert to the feral, dangerous self that I had silenced with antipsychotics.
+This shadow self didn’t have a sense of self-preservation or a single particle of dignity.
 This shadow self was my truest essence.
 Good god, how grimy.
-Let's bounce, beloved reader, before I unleash the dragon, Dru Hill-style (and trust me, that shit is messier than Joan Crawford and her wire clothes hangers in Mommy Dearest).
+Let’s bounce, beloved reader, before I unleash the dragon, Dru Hill-style (and trust me, that shit is messier than Joan Crawford and her wire clothes hangers in Mommy Dearest).

 Brotherman met my dad at Bootylicious, the gay hip-hop club, and before any member of my family knew wagwan, we were all dressed in kangas dancing to WizKid at their wedding in the Connaught Rooms in Holborn.

-Adeer Anatoly, ever the enterprising gourmand, opened a food truck on Rye Lane, where he served his customers Jamaican cuisine (side note: I've seen super-hardboiled, separatist Rastafarians queuing up for servings of his slow-cooked curry goat).
-The food truck was called The Conquering Lion, which was named after my adeer's favourite Marley riddim.
+Adeer Anatoly, ever the enterprising gourmand, opened a food truck on Rye Lane, where he served his customers Jamaican cuisine (side note: I’ve seen super-hardboiled, separatist Rastafarians queuing up for servings of his slow-cooked curry goat).
+The food truck was called The Conquering Lion, which was named after my Adeer’s favourite Marley riddim.
 On weekends, my whole family chipped in as servers and business was soon sweeter than the cherry on a fruit cocktail.

-The Conquering Lion was where I found myself after work one day, telling adeer Anatoly that Elizabeth Wurtzel, the author of Prozac Nation, the book he had given me when I was sectioned in the psychiatric ward all those years ago, had passed away.
+The Conquering Lion was where I found myself after work one day, telling Adeer Anatoly that Elizabeth Wurtzel, the author of Prozac Nation, the book he had given me when I was sectioned in the psychiatric ward all those years ago, had passed away.

 ‘No, she died of breast cancer.’